ddbj/www/_aboutjga/submission-e.md

 To submitting only aggregated data or data which are not suitable for Sample-Experiment-Data, these data can be submitted as Sample-Analysis instead of Sample-Experiment-Data.

 {::nomarkdown}
-{% include image.html url="submission/sample-analysis.jpg" caption="Analysis data aggregating Samples" class="w500" %}
+{% include image.html url="submission/sample-analysis.jpg" caption="One Analysis for each Sample" class="w500" %}
 {:/}

 {::nomarkdown}